Skip to main content

 These two systems are deeply intertwined, engaged in a continuous process of crosstalk.
 Hormones, the chemical messengers of the endocrine system, do not simply govern metabolism, growth, and reproduction.
 They are powerful modulators of immune function.
 They can instruct immune cells to become more or less active, guide their movement, and influence their lifespan.

-Think of the as a vast command and control center, sending out directives that the immune system, as a sophisticated surveillance and security force, uses to perform its duties effectively.
+Think of the endocrine system as a vast command and control center, sending out directives that the immune system, as a sophisticated surveillance and security force, uses to perform its duties effectively.
 When hormonal signals are clear, balanced, and appropriate, the immune system operates with precision.
 It robustly defends against genuine threats while maintaining tolerance for the body’s own tissues.

 The Concept of Immunogenic Identity